binkley/wrong-place-wrong-time/homebrewery.md

 # Wrong Place, Wrong Time <br> *(Swords in Faerûn, Part I)*
 <!--
+NOTES:
-Do not word wrap here, and keep the 'A' on a separate line:
+- Do not word wrap the title, and keep the 'A' on a separate line:
    - This puts the 'A' in dropcase and wraps the rest of the title around it
-- Breaking the long title line causes format changes when rendered -->
+   - Breaking the long title line causes format changes when rendered
+- Do not break long links: the Homebrewery parser will not understand.
+-->
 A
 ### Thrilling and Dangerous Two-Player One-Shot Adventure for D&D 5e Based on _Fafhrd_ and _The Gray Mouser_ In Three Acts Set in Waterdeep, the _City of Splendor_